Child Abuse Laws and Information by State

 • Nevada stated the definition of child abuse in its state law.
 Included in the definition is the physical or mental injury of a child that is nonaccidental in nature.
 Also included are sexual exploitation or abuse and negligent treatment or maltreatment of the child.

 • The mandatory reporting laws in Nevada are the same as in other states.
-They are designed to give protection to children.
-The rules say people in the best position to notice the abuse to report them immediately.
+They are designed to protect children.
+The rules require people in the best position to notice the abuse to report it immediately.

 New Mexico